Individualized Treatment Allocation in Sequential Network Games: Model

 \subsection{Potential Game}

-We consider pure-strategy Nash equilibrium as the solution concept of our game.
-Recall that the definition of a pure-strategy Nash equilibrium is a set of actions $y^*=\{y_1^*,...,y_N^*\}$ such that

-for any $y_i'\in\mathcal{Y}$ and for all $i\in\mathcal{N}$.
-This requires that no individual has a profitable deviation from her current decision when she is randomly selected by nature.
-To analyze the Nash equilibrium of our game, we characterize our game as a potential game.
-The concept of a potential game has been used to study strategic interaction since \citet{rosenthal1973class}.
-It provides a tool to analyze the Nash equilibria of (non) cooperative games in various settings (e.g., \citealp{jackson2010social}, and \citealp{bramoulle2014strategic}).
-We now formally define the potential game. \begin{definition}{(\textbf{Potential Game} \citep{monderer1996potential})} $\mathcal{G}$ is a potential game if there exists a potential function $\Phi:\mathcal{Y}^N\rightarrow\mathbb{R}$ such that for all $i\in\mathcal{N}$ and for all $y_i,y_i'\in\mathcal{Y}$
+Before introducing the sequential structure of the game and deriving the stationary outcome distribution, we first formulate potential games.
+The concept of a potential game has been used to study strategic interaction since \citet{rosenthal1973class}, providing a tool to analyze the Nash equilibria of (non) cooperative games in various settings (e.g., \citealp{jackson2010social}, and \citealp{bramoulle2014strategic}).